 Can I insulate between and over my flat roof joists?

-Insulating between and over flat roof joists is not an accepted method of construction.
-When insulating between roof joists there must be a minimum 50mm ventilated cavity above the insulation.
+Installing thermal insulation between and over flat roof joists is not an accepted method of construction.

 Can I recess electric cables into Celotex?